 When she finally arrived I was so happy.
 I prepared to be the ultimate mom, doing any and everything to avoid being judged by the outside world.
 It was to a point where I barely wanted anyone to help (even though I had tons) because I thought it would make me a weak and lazy mother.
 For a while, I thought if your world didn’t revolve around your children and everything they needed, you were selfish.

-I was miserable and lost in motherhood.
+I became miserable.
 So miserable that I would go as far as to imagine my funeral, my burial, and what my headstone would read:

 Here Lies Katry.
 She became a mom and then she died.
 SEP.
 27th – MOTHERHOOD